sdiehl/write-you-a-haskell/005_evaluation.md

 dominant models:

 * Call-by-value: arguments are evaluated before a function is entered
-* Call-by-name: arguments passed unevaluated
+* Call-by-name: arguments are passed unevaluated
-* Call-by-need: arguments passed unevaluated but an expression is only evaluated once and shared upon subsequent references
+* Call-by-need: arguments are passed unevaluated but an expression is only evaluated once and shared upon subsequent references

 Given an expression $f x$ the reduction in different evaluation models proceeds